Decanters

 Decanter styles

-By 1750, glass decanters had gained ground-glass stoppers to prevent evaporation, and several
+By 1750, glass decanters had gained ground-glass stoppers to prevent

-“mallet” decanter, the shoulders of which curved and lengthened as the century progressed until it became the tall,
+the straight-sided “mallet” decanter, the shoulders of which curved and lengthened as the century progressed until

-elegant “shouldered” decanter so popular in the 1770s.
-Then there was the “club” shape, with rounded sides that
+it became the tall, elegant “shouldered” decanter so popular in the 1770s.
+Then there was the “club” shape, with

-tapered towards the base.
+rounded sides that tapered towards the base.

-The first “label” decanters appeared soon after, with names such
+The first “label” decanters appeared soon after, with names such as claret, mountain and

-as claret, mountain and hollands (gin) engraved on the body.
-Towards the end of the 18th century the shape
+hollands (gin) engraved on the body.
+Towards the end of the 18th century the shape changed.

 The Regency period decanters